 How to Book

 You can book any of our holidays via our website or by telephone.
 A non refundable/non transferable deposit per person secures the holiday of your choice.
 Deposits are non-refundable.
 Deposits are non-transferable from one holiday to another.
 Deposits are non transferable from one person to another.
-Deposits are accepted by most major credit cards and debit cards (2% surcharge on credit card Payments).
+Deposits are accepted by most major credit cards and debit cards.
 If you wish to book a holiday within 10 weeks of departure, full payment is required at time of booking.
 All correspondence throughout the booking process will be emailed.
 A cost may apply if you require documents by post.
 We strongly suggest you take fully comprehensive travel insurance that includes cancellation cover from the time of booking.

 What Happens Next?